Chronology of the Second Manassas Campaign

 midday, when it marches towards Centreville, arriving

-there on the 31st.
 (Morning) Pope continues to believe that the Confederates are retreating despite multiple reports from his corps and division commanders that they are not.
 Despite this, Pope issues no attack orders until noon, when he orders an attack on Jackson by one corps (Porter's) alone.
 Pope receives, and disregards, several reports that his left flank is being turned; and Porter's movement to attack Jackson leaves one brigade (Colonel Nathaniel McLean's) plus one regiment (5th New York) guarding the Union left.
 (Afternoon) Porter's attack on Jackson shakes Jackson's lines, and he calls on Longstreet for assistance.
 Longstreet opens fire with Colonel Stephen D. Lee's artillery battalion, then pushes five divisions forward against Porter's left flank, just as Porter's attack is being repulsed.
 The 5th New York is destroyed and McLean's brigade demolished; but Pope shifts units from his right to reinforce his left and stops Longstreet's attack before it reaches the Stone Bridge over Bull Run.
 Jackson, his troops battered, does not join the attack by moving on Pope's weakened right.
 After dark, Pope retreats across the Stone Bridge to Centreville. |

 ||||

-| August 31, 1862 | Lee,
+Aug.
+31, 1862 |

 repeating his strategy of the past week, orders Jackson